DestinyAjax/Image-Integrity-Check/README.md

 # Image-Integrity-Check
-Checks the integrity of an uploaded image
+Checks the integrity of an uploaded image.
-Good Evening Sir,

-Please find attached the application as discussed.
-Follow the guidelines provided to be able to run the application successfully.

 REQUIREMENT: